Table of contents

 2) Blockchain

-Any discourse concerning digital transformation within the banking and financial services sphere is inadequate without addressing the impact of blockchain technology.
+Any discourse concerning digital transformation in the financial services sphere is inadequate without addressing the impact of blockchain technology.
 The adoption of blockchain in banking services has brought about augmented transparency, secure digital customer identity transactions, and an improved user interface.

 3) Internet of Things (IoT)